shuaiOKshuai/RALE/README.md

 		All the classes should be split into train, val and test (each has its own file, e.g., file 'train-class-0', 'val-class-0' and 'test-class-0' are the 0-th split of classes for train, val and test, respectively).
 For example, in file 'test-class-0', each line is a class id of one class, and all the test classes (novel classes) are in this file.

 ## 5. Note
 The different distribution of the sampled classes (in tasks generation) may result in high standard deviation.
 Thus, for each data split, please run several times and average the results.
-The final result (node classification accuracy) could be achieved by averaging the results of all the 5 splits.
+The final result (node classification accuracy) could be achieved by further averaging the results of all the 5 splits.

 ## 6. Cite